Search Results for

 Solution Name

-By default your Visual Studio Solution name will be the same as your Visual Studio Package name.
-This properties allows you to explicitly specify the name without changing the package name.
+By default, your Visual Studio Solution name will be the same as your Visual Studio Package name.
+These properties allow you to explicitly specify the name without changing the package name.
 This is useful for scenarios where you have a shared VS Solution across Applications.

 Solution Relative Location

-By Default, your Visual Studio Solution solution will be placed in Application's Relative Output Location, this settings allows you to adjust the location of the solution relative to it's default location.
+By Default, your Visual Studio Solution will be placed in Application's Relative Output Location, this setting allows you to adjust the location of the solution relative to it's default location.

 The Folder Options stereotype